 - Download the closest BTG from the given link in the table.

-Follow the guidelines given there and jot down the keywords, numbers, categories, and sub-categories associated to your product to get the best from Amazon product category tree.
+Follow the guidelines given there and jot down the keywords, numbers, categories, and sub-categories associated with your product to get the best from the Amazon product category tree.

 Pre-launch: Getting your items on Amazon Marketplace

 So, how do you get to upload your product listings on Amazon?
 Well, the way is via CSV files.
 Here’s what you need to do:

 - CSV files can be found in Seller Central.
 To get this, navigate to Inventory > Add products via upload.

 - Upon doing the above step, you will receive a CSV file.
 This has to be downloaded, completed, and finally, uploaded to Amazon Marketplace.

 - Ensure that after you follow the BTG, upload the respective browse node IDs while uploading the CSV inventory template file.

 - After your listings are on Amazon Marketplace, you can view them, and further, edit or tweak to improve your listings.
 This can be achieved either by reloading the CSV file or editing the product listing by navigating to Inventory > Manage Inventory.

 Give captivating and yet optimized titles for your product